jundalisay/sp/content/en/research/indian/gospel/chapter-11.md

 RAM: Of course you were right.
 The traditions should be observed.

 The Master asked Balarām to stay for his midday meal.
 Before the meal Sri Ramakrishna described to the devotees the days of his God-intoxication.
-Rākhāl, M., Ramlal, and a few others were present.
+Rakhal, M., Ramlal, and a few others were present.

 ## Master's attitude toward young disciples